Who is eligible?

-So once you have taken your Junior ISA allowance (which can be allocated between the cash and stocks and shares versions), you must either put subsequent years’ allowance into the original account or, if you decide to open a new account, you must transfer all the money from previous years into this new one.
+So once you have taken your Junior ISA allowance (which can be split between cash and stocks and shares), you must either put subsequent years’ allowance into the original account or transfer all the money from previous years into a new one.

 Switching Junior ISAs

 So, if you open a cash ISA at the start of the tax year, you can also open a stocks and shares ISA later in the year.
 You can then switch from cash to shares and vice versa.

-Everyone under the age of 65 can earn tax-free income – including savings interest – of up to £9,440 in the current tax year, so it is unlikely that your little one is liable for income tax unless they are a junior Rockefeller.
+Everyone under the age of 65 can earn tax-free income – including savings interest – of up to £11,500 in 2017/18, plus on top of that the first £1000 in savings interest is tax-free, so it is unlikely that your little one is liable for income tax unless he or she is a junior Rockefeller.

 The £100 rule